 35mm lens at f/8 set of a zone of focus of just over 4 feet to about 10 feet.

-Zoom lenses, while useful, are a nightmare to use with this technique.
+While useful, Zoom lenses are a nightmare to use with this technique.
 While it can be done, the math—and needed charts—are complex.
-To make matters worse, no modern zoom has a DOF scale on it.
-This means you need to zoom with your feet, and using a semi wide optic like, say a Nikon 35mm f/1.8 G means you need to get close to your subject matter, which brings us to Weegee’s 2nd point…
+To make matters worse, no modern Zoom has a DOF scale on it.
+This means you need to zoom with your feet, and using a semi-wide optic like, say, a Nikon 35mm f/1.8 G means you need to get close to your subject matter, which brings us to Weegee’s 2nd point…

 Be There

-What Weegee means here is: Shoot what’s interesting…and he meant, really interesting.
+What Weegee means here is: Shoot, what’s interesting…and he meant really interesting.
 Let’s talk a little of what is interesting to shoot or at least my personal philosophy here on this subject.
 When I travel, the last thing I want to shoot is somewhere every tourist would go and shoot.
-Sure, the snap of the loved one in front of the Eiffel Tower is always cute but when I shoot I want the pictures to tell me the story of my trip.
+Sure, the snap of a loved one in front of the Eiffel Tower is always cute, but when I shoot, I want the pictures to tell me the story of my trip.
 I want a slice of that culture and how I reacted to it in my album.

 So go out there and shoot.
-Take advantage of hyperfocal distance, practice blending in and being a casual observer.
+Take advantage of hyperfocal distance, practice blending in, and be a casual observer.
 Now you can put Weegee’s “f/8 and be there” into practice!